Arnold Palmer: Personal life

 During his playing career, Palmer smoked cigarettes, which caused him to battle an addiction to nicotine.
 He noted that many of his colleagues smoked, and he even endorsed the product in television commercials.
 Later in life, Palmer made a complete about-face and urged the public to give up smoking.
 He said that cigarette smoking has a negative effect on every organ in the body.
 As a testimonial for smoking cessation products, he was depicted in a 1989 photo by Robert Straus that was subject to copyright litigation as late as 20 years later.

-Palmer was a Republican, and donated money to Pat Toomey, John McCain, Mitt Romney, Rick Santorum and George W. Bush.
-He was approached on multiple occasions by the Republican Party encouraging him to run for political office, but declined on each occasion.
+Palmer was a Republican and donated money to Pat Toomey, John McCain, Mitt Romney, Rick Santorum, and George W. Bush.
+He was approached on multiple occasions by the Republican Party encouraging him to run for political office, but he declined on each occasion.

+In a September 2018 interview with The Sporting News, Palmer's daughter, Peggy, characterized Palmer as a Goldwater Republican.
+She also said that her father was personal friends with president Dwight D. Eisenhower, who gave Palmer one of his paintings as a birthday present.
+Palmer also knew Donald Trump because Trump organized several golf tournaments.
+According to Peggy, Palmer appreciated Trump's support for the game.
+However, around the time of Palmer's death, which was during Trump's 2016 presidential campaign, Palmer showed disgust towards Trump and made unflattering comments about him.

 Pilot

-Palmer's early "fear of flying" was what led him to pursue his pilot certificate.
+Palmer's early "fear of flying" led him to pursue his pilot certificate.
 After almost 55 years, he logged nearly 20,000 hours of flight time in various aircraft.
 His personal website reads:

 On Palmer's 70th birthday in 1999, Westmoreland County Airport in Latrobe was renamed Arnold Palmer Regional Airport in his honor.
 According to their website: "[The airport] started as the Longview Flying Field in 1924.
 It became J.D.
 Hill Airport in 1928, Latrobe Airport in 1935 and Westmoreland County Airport in 1978.
 Complementing a rich history rooted in some of the earliest pioneers of aviation, the name was changed to Arnold Palmer Regional in 1999 to honor the Latrobe native golf legend who grew up less than a mile from the runway where he watched the world's first official airmail pickup in 1939 and later learned to fly himself."
 There is a statue of Palmer made by Zenos Frudakis, holding a golf club in front of the airport's entrance, unveiled in 2007.

-Palmer thought he would pilot a plane for the last time on January 31, 2011, and flew from Palm Springs in California to Orlando in his Cessna Citation X. His pilot's medical certificate expired that day and he chose not to renew it.
-However, public FAA records show he was issued a new third-class medical in May 2011.
+Palmer piloted a plane for the last time on January 31, 2011, and flew from Palm Springs in California to Orlando in his Cessna Citation X.